 Another side hustle I take advantage of is doing surveys.
 I typically take around 15 per month and get paid about $3-$5 per survey.
 The money isn’t enough to let me retire, but the surveys take me around 10 minutes, so effectively I earn $18 per hour.
 In a year I average close to $1,000 which I use to help pay for gifts around the holidays.

 In addition to taking the surveys, I sometimes get to see new products before the public, and in some cases, I get paid to actually test out the product and provide my feedback.
 The survey sites I currently use are Swagbucks and SurveyJunkie.
-You can learn more about them here.
+New users to Swagbucks get $5 in cash for joining.

 I’ve gotten into selling scrap metal as well.
 I don’t scour Craigslist for old washer’s or dryer’s people leave out, but instead I collect cables and wires.
 Think about when you buy a new electronic item.
 It always comes with the basic red and yellow audio visual cable.
 Why, I have no clue.
 I take these and put them in a small box.